Dispute your medical bill. Keep 100% of what you save.

-Concierge services take 20–60% of whatever they save you.
+Concierge services take 20 to 60% of whatever they cut off your bill.
 We don't.
-Pay once, download a lawyer-style dispute letter, and pocket every dollar you cut off your bill.
+Pay once, download a statute-cited dispute letter, and pocket every dollar you save.

 Preview free · $9 guide · $29 letter · $49 full kit · No subscription